Art: Sculpture / Installation / Performance

 Featuring the Kingston Stilters: Meredith Dault, Tracey Guptill, Marney McDiarmid, Corcoran Peppley, Sarah Wiseman, with Greg Tilson

-Chromatic Fantasy, from Chromatic Fantasy and Fugue, 1996, and Limestone Original Soundtrack, 2018
+Music Composed by John Burge: Chromatic Fantasy, from Chromatic Fantasy and Fugue, 1996, and Limestone Original Soundtrack, 2018

 Production Assistant: Tricia Knowles

-Production Still Photographer: Liz Cooper Photography
+Production Stills Photographer: Liz Cooper Photography

 Makeup Artists: Christine Harvey, Tricia Knowles, Josh Lyon